allbabel/composable/rfcs/0006-picasso-runtime-upgrades.md

 ## Constraints

 - Upgrades can be done only under `Root` origin.
-- Upgrades are not immediate because runtime should be copied to the majority of para chain collators and relay validators and be enabled simultaneously on a specific block in the future.
+- Upgrades are not immediate because runtime should be copied to the majority of parachain collators and relay validators and be enabled simultaneously on a specific block in the future.

 ## Flow